Chapter 2.1.1 Scotland’s targets

 Behaviour change

-Yet emissions from imported products and services make up a substantial share of Scotland’s carbon footprint, and this share is likely to grow as Scotland’s domestic emissions fall.
-Including our demand for goods from overseas, our total climate footprint, or consumption emissions, only reduced by about 24% between 1998 and 2019, and our total carbon footprint is about 70% larger than our territorial emissions.14
+In Scotland we use more than twice the sustainable limit of materials but the impact of this consumption on people and the environment is often hidden.
+Emissions from imported products and services make up a substantial share of Scotland’s carbon footprint, and this share is likely to grow as Scotland’s domestic emissions fall.
+Including our demand for goods from overseas, our total climate footprint, or consumption emissions, only reduced by about 33% between 1998 and 2020, and our total carbon footprint is about 20% larger than our territorial emissions.12

 Scotland’s global climate footprint